Jim Jones: "Rainbow Family"

 Jones and his wife adopted several non-white children.
 Jones referred to his household as a "rainbow family", and stated: "Integration is a more personal thing with me now.
 It's a question of my son's future."
 He also portrayed the Temple as a "rainbow family".
-In 1954 the Joneses adopted their first child, Agnes, who was part Native American.
+In 1954, the Joneses adopted their first child, Agnes, who was part Native American.
 In 1959, they adopted three Korean-American children named Lew, Stephanie, and Suzanne, and encouraged Temple members to adopt orphans from war-ravaged Korea.
-Stephanie Jones died at age of five in a car accident in May 1959.
+Stephanie Jones died aged 5 in a car accident in May 1959.

 In June 1959, Jones and his wife had their only biological child, naming him Stephan Gandhi.
-In 1961, they became the first white couple in Indiana to adopt a black child, naming him Jim Jones Jr. (or James W. Jones Jr.).
+In 1961, they became the first white couple in Indiana to adopt a black child, naming him Jim Jones Jr. (James Jones Jr.).
 They adopted a white son, originally named Timothy Glen Tupper (shortened to Tim), whose birth mother was a member of the Temple.
 Jones fathered Jim Jon (Kimo) with Temple member Carolyn Layton.